Comfort aids

 In the case Description field, explain what is unusual about the item.

-If you are unsure of whether or not to allow a specific comfort aid in the testing room, inform the candidate that you need to get approval and contact the test center support line immediately.
+If you are unsure whether to allow a specific comfort aid in the testing room, inform the candidate that you need to get approval and immediately call the test center support line to contact the accommodations team.